Jony2Good/Jony2Good/README.md

 ## 💫 About Me:
 ![hug-day](https://user-images.githubusercontent.com/91899278/219883834-943080cb-ba92-499b-81bb-09a5c537bca6.gif)
 * :desktop_computer:	**Frontend Developer**
-* 🌍  I'm based in Krasnodar
+* 🌍  I'm based in Krasnodar, Russian Federation
-* 🔭 I’m currently working on building various applications using PHP/Laravel and JavaScript
+* 🔭 I’m currently working on building various applications using PHP/Laravel/MySQL/PostgreSQL and HTML/CSS/JavaScript
-* 👯 I’m looking to collaborate on with web developers with whom we can grow together as professionals
+* 👯 I’m ready to cooperate with web developers to create the best applications in the world
 * 📫 How to reach me: email me on [akk_12@mail.ru](mailto:akk_12@mail.ru)
 * ✉️  You also can contact me by Telegram [Bro](https://t.me/Bro)
-* 🚀  I'm currently working as a lawyer in the civil service
+* 🚀  I'm currently working as a freelancer
 * 🧠  Plans to master the following web technologies: Laravel/PHP, ORM, REST API, UML, patterns and algorithms.

 ## 💻 Tech Stack: